Télépopmusik: In popular culture

 The track "The World Can Be Yours" was used as a background track for the Air France ad campaign in 2009.

-The track "Last Train to Wherever" from Angel Milk was featured in the final scene of the 3rd Season première of Nip Tuck.
+The track "Last Train to Wherever" from Angel Milk was featured in the final scene of the third season première of Nip Tuck.

-The track "Don't Look Back" from the album Angel Milk was used in a love scene between characters Helena Peabody & Dylan Moreland in the American series The L Word.
+The track "Don't Look Back" from Angel Milk was used in a love scene between characters Helena Peabody and Dylan Moreland in the American series The L Word.

 A jazz/torch version of "Yesterday Was a Lie" from Genetic World, covered by Chase Masterson, plays a role in the film of the same name.